Import animal products for human consumption from the EU to Great Britain

 Health certificates

-The EU exporter must apply for the GB health certificate in their own country.
-Competent authorities should use model health certificates to create versions that exporters can apply for.
+The exporter must apply for the GB health certificate in their own country.
+Competent authorities (for example, governments) should use model health certificates to create certificates that exporters can apply for.

-If the exporter creates a GB health certificate using a system approved to produce verifiable PDF certificates, they do not need to send the original health certificate with the consignment.
-They must send you the official, verifiable PDF certificate once it has been signed by the competent authority.
-Use this for your import notification in the import of products, animals, food and feed system (IPAFFS).
+If the exporter creates a GB health certificate using a system approved to produce verifiable PDF certificates, they do not need to send the original certificate with the consignment.
+They must send you the certificate once it is signed by the competent authority.

 Import licences

-You may need an import licence or authorisation to import your food and drink product from the EU if there’s no health certificate for your product.
+You may need an import licence or authorisation to import your POAO if there’s no health certificate for your product.

 In some cases, you may need an import licence as well as a health certificate.